kingsdigitallab/reusable-components/docs/howto/github-issues.rst

 Tickets created in Github should be for mostly minor, low-level implementation-specific of pre-agreed components of the research software.
 Anything higher-level, more major or about other components should instead be raised and discussed via the normal route with an Analyst.

-Let us know if the scope is not clear.
+Let us know if you are unsure whether an issue falls within the current agreed scope.

 2. Prioritisation
 -----------------